 Thousands of companies have produced bisque dolls throughout history.
-Most bisque doll productions started in France, and then transferred to Germany in the 1880s and 1890s.
+Most bisque doll productions started in France and then transferred to the Thuringia region of Germany in the 1880s and 1890s.
 In the early 1900s, the production mostly transferred to the United States, and then, towards the end of the 20th century, to China.
-Nearly all bisque dolls created today except for dolls made by doll artists are made in China.
+Nearly all bisque dolls created today, except for dolls made by doll artists, are made in China.

 Prices for Bisque Dolls

-How Do You Tell the Quality of an Antique Bisque Doll?
+Assessing the Quality of an Antique Bisque Doll

 Bisque should be without too many black flecks and pimples or pin holes.
-The bisque should be slightly translucent and not chalky, and not too heavy.
-A well-painted bisque doll should have finely detailed painted eyelashes and eyebrows, well-accented lips and cheek blush that isn't' too heavy or blotchy.
+The bisque should be slightly translucent, not chalky, and not too heavy.
+A well-painted bisque doll should have finely detailed painted eyelashes and eyebrows, well-accented lips, and cheek blush that isn't too heavy or blotchy.